-In April 2021, the Company announced the detail of Option Agreement, whereby Brunswick Exploration can acquire a majority interest in the Brunswick Belt Project, including the Key Anacon and Gilmour South properties.
-The Option Agreement allows Brunswick Exploration to earn up to 51% interest by spending an aggregate of \$10 million in two stages over a five-year period.
+In August 2020, the Company announced the details of the Option Agreement, whereby Brunswick Exploration can acquire a majority interest in the Brunswick Belt Project, including the Key Anacon and Gilmour South properties.
+The Option Agreement was amended in April 2021, allowing Brunswick Exploration to earn up to 51% interest by spending an aggregate of \$10 million in two stages over a five-year period.